arefSajjadi/simplePhpChat/README.md

 * webBrowser

 # Usage

 You can use this website as a simple chat application and feel free for safe discussion with your friends. you can select your friend to what you want chat with him / her, and `say Hello`.

 # Installation

 1 - Copy all file into the folder (name is optional) in your web server `DocumentRoot`.

-2 - Import `db.sql` file into the mysql.
+2 - Create a `simple_php_chat[name was optional]` database into the mysqlService, Then, Import `db.sql` file into this database.
-> I recommended to use `phpmyadmin` for interactive with your mysqlService
+> Recommendation: use `phpmyadmin` for interactive with your mysqlService is better.

+> Notice: change your information into the `db.php` file.

 3 - Open the webBrowser and Try to search `http://localhost/yourFolderName/index.php`.